 The White River is one of very few places in the country where an experienced guide can guarantee that you catch your limit of rainbow trout no matter the time of year, weather condition, or water condition you may endure.
 Novice or expert, if you spend the day fishing for rainbows you can expect to catch 25 to 50 fish per day that range in size from 11 to 14 inches.
 If a trophy brown trout is on your agenda then the White River is the place to be.
 With hundreds of fish over 10 pounds, 44 over 20 pounds, and 4 over 30 pounds to their credit, GTO guides are definitely the guides you need leading the way to your trophy trout.

 Never been trout fishing in your life?
 Great!
 We enjoy working with beginners.
 We're patient and understanding.
 We make it so easy all you have to do is sit in the boat.
 We do the rest for you.
 As you warm up to the thrill we'll let you do as much of the fishing as you want.
 If you are an experienced trout fisher who does not want a lot of coaching, or none at all, that's cool too.
 We're willing to fish with anyone who wants to trout fish.

-Yes we do conduct group trips.
-All Pro Staff guides have guided many group trips.
-They understand the logistics and team work required for smooth group trip operations.
+Yes, we do conduct group trips.
+All guides with Guide Team One have guided many group trips.
+They understand the logistics and teamwork required for smooth group trip operations.
 Corporations, church groups, family reunions, indeed groups of many types enjoy trout fishing as a special event.
-A well run group trip typically has unique needs.
+A well-run group trip typically has unique needs.
 Let us know what you would like, or we will help you plan a trip.